-- Schedule initial meeting during the first month – At a minimum, meet face to face together at least 2 additional times in the first few months of the program if geographically possible.
+- Schedule initial meeting during the first month – at a minimum, meet face to face together at least 2 additional times if geographically possible.

-- Discuss certain business etiquette when appropriate (i.e. business dress, entertaining, email and social media etiquette, face to face networking etiquette, etc.)
+- Discuss business etiquette (i.e. business dress, entertaining, correspondence, email, social media, face to face networking, etc.)

 - Communicate verbally with Mentor at least once a month.

 - Discuss your job questions, school issues, wins, struggles, short & long term goals

 - Learn and have fun!